eehitchcock/100_readings/mjr/guillaume_meun_rose.md

 	- from natural phemomena, jean moves to _mirrors and illusions_. __appearance and deceit__ seem to be his strongest focus, even when dealing with the physical world.

 - 21720. eventually, wiser with all the previous exposition (humanity, free will and the order of the cosmos), the poet has access to the rose - and he fully enjoys it.

+##Conclusive thoughts

+1. Here the allegorical mode is strongly preponderant.
+We find a number of new instruments:

+	1. _allegorical personification_ where the idea mixes _abstract features_ and _historical details_ drawn from specific individuals (flat and tridimensional, like the initial frescoes);

+	2. the idea of a readable procession (mode one, a _list_);

+	3. the idea of meaningful spatialization (mode two, a _hierarchy_ or a _taxonomy_, where ideas are _grouped together_);

+	4. a strong narrative drive, here drawn from the tradition of romance.

+2. The themes are those of __appearance__ and __performance__.

+	- The poets, and especially Jean de Meun, are also particularly eager to include _literary form, convention and tradition_ among the objects of their inquiry.